Generic Name: dalteparin (DAL te PAR in)

 if you have recently had a spinal tap or epidural anesthesia.

-FDA pregnancy category B. Fragmin is not expected to harm an unborn baby.
-However, some forms of this medication contain a preservative that may be harmful to a newborn.
+It is not known whether Fragmin will harm an unborn baby.
+However, some forms of this medicine contain a preservative that may be harmful to a newborn.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 How should I use Fragmin?

 Use Fragmin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-When used for DVT or blood vessel complications, Fragmin is usually given every day until your bleeding condition improves.
+When used for DVT or blood vessel complications, Fragmin is usually given every day until the clotting condition improves.
 When used for VTE, Fragmin is often used for several months.

 Do not mix Fragmin with other medications in the same syringe unless your doctor tells you to.